-This historic home, built for Sim and Ruby Cooper in 1906, is located near downtown Bryan and is only a short drive to Texas A&M University (6 miles to Kyle Field).
+This historic home, built for Sim and Ruby Cooper in 1906, is located near downtown Bryan and is only a short drive to Texas A&M University (6 miles to Kyle Field with a shuttle nearby).
 The home was the personal residence of an Architect for 15 years and it has been completely restored and updated.

 All of the bedrooms are located on the second floor, but there is a queen sofa-sleeper and a full sofa sleeper on the first floor.
 Upstairs, one bedroom has twin beds, the master has a queen bed, and the other has a double bed and built-in office/workspace.
 An additional room upstairs off the master bedroom can be used as a dressing area, playroom or additional bedroom; it is furnished with a twin day bed.
 This room does not have direct access from the hallway and can only be entered through the master bedroom or another bedroom.
 The office/workspace has a built-in workstation (computer not provided) and lots of natural light from the windows on three sides.
 Downstairs in the original living room (which can be easily closed off from the rest of the house) is a full sleeper sofa.
 In the main living area there is a queen sofa sleeper.